sillero/font-thru/README.md

 font-thru
 =========

-A web tool to experiment with webfonts.
+A web tool to experiment with webfonts, made for designers.

 Font sources (webfont.js):
 - google fonts